Skip to main content

 Data loading

-The scope of this step is to load the balances obtained in the previous dump step into the vault smart contracts used for the migration.
+In this step all the balances obtained in the previous dump step have been loaded into the vault smart contracts.

-This operation is performed by firing a batch of transactions, only by an authorized Horizen admin (its address is whitelisted in the vault contracts).
+This operation has been performed by firing a batch of transactions, by an authorized Horizen admin (its address was whitelisted in the vault contracts).

 Detailed instructions are in the README.md file of the horizen-migration Git repository, together with the scripts to be executed (they use the Hardhat framework).